JetBrains/kotlin-web-site/docs/reference/data-classes.md

 # Data Classes

-We frequently create classes that do nothing but hold data.
-In such classes some functionality is often mechanically derivable from the data they hold.
-In Kotlin a class can be marked as `data`:
+We frequently create a class to do nothing but hold data.
+In such a class some standard functionality is often mechanically derivable from the data.
+In Kotlin, this is called a _data class_ and is marked as `data`:

 ``` kotlin
 data class User(val name: String, val age: Int)
 ```

-This is called a _data class_.
 The compiler automatically derives the following members from all properties declared in the primary constructor:

   * `equals()`/`hashCode()` pair,
   * `toString()` of the form `"User(name=John, age=42)"`,
-  * [`componentN()` functions](multi-declarations.html) corresponding to the properties in their order or declaration,
+  * [`componentN()` functions](multi-declarations.html) corresponding to the properties in their order of declaration,
   * `copy()` function (see below).

 If any of these functions is explicitly defined in the class body or inherited from the base types, it will not be generated.